Tomb Effigy of Elizabeth Boott Duveneck: Description

 The monument's design incorporates elements from both Gothic and Renaissance recumbent effigies, coupled with a 19th-century outlook on death.
 She is shown as resting peacefully with her arms folded over her chest.
-The dominant feature is the ribbed and expressive palm branch strewn across her body, which art historians assume represents the optimistic Christian belief that death is temporary rather than eternal.
+The dominant feature is the ribbed and expressive palm branch strewn across her body, which art historians interpret as representing the optimistic Christian belief that death is temporary rather than eternal.

 The tomb is widely admired, and although a painter rather than sculptor, Duveneck produced a number of copies for major American museums, such as the bronze or plaster copies in the Metropolitan Museum of Art, New York, the Museum of Fine Arts, Boston, the Art Institute of Chicago, the Yale University Art Gallery, the University of Nebraska and the Pennsylvania Academy of Fine Arts.

 The original plaster copy is in the Cincinnati Art Museum, Ohio.